SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 The instances can then refer to each other without creating a strong reference cycle.

-Use a weak reference when the other instance has a shorter lifetime --- that it, when the other instance can be deallocated first.
+Use a weak reference when the other instance has a shorter lifetime --- that is, when the other instance can be deallocated first.
 In the ``Apartment`` example above, it is appropriate for an apartment to be able to have no tenant at some point in its lifetime,